Kordylewski cloud: Discovery

-Subsequent observations and debate
+Later observations and debate

-Further attempts to detect the Kordylewski clouds were often conflicting and controversial.
+Further attempts to detect the Kordylewski clouds were conflicting, and their existence became controversial.
 Ground-based observations of the clouds are complicated by their exceedingly dim nature, making observations sensitive to weather, gegenschein, and airglow.
 Following Kordylewski's announcement on 1961, other professional and amateur astronomers attempted to observe the clouds, initially without success.
 On 4 January 1964, astronomer J. W. Simpson and his colleagues R. G. Miller and G. Gardner observed the Kordylewski cloud.
 Thence until 1967, the team took about 100 photographs of the cloud.
 In 1966, NASA organized an airborn observations campaign, reporting detections of "circular or elliptical nebulous patches" at both Lagrange points on four flights.
 Other astronomers reported negative detections through optical or radar observations.
-From 1962 to 1963, a United States Geological Survey attempt to photograph the clouds from Chacaltaya, Bolivia gave inconclusive results.
+From 1962 to 1963, an attempt by the United States Geological Survey to photograph the clouds from Chacaltaya, Bolivia gave inconclusive results.
 A photographic search for the cloud was conducted from March 1966 to March 1967 by astronomer Robert Roosen at the McDonald Observatory failed to find any clouds.
-Astronomers C. Wolff, L. Dundelman, and L. C. Haughney attempted to aerially photograph the clouds, flying well away from land over the Pacific Ocean to minimize light pollution.
+Astronomers Charles L. Wolff, Lawrence Dundelman, and Louis Charles Haughney attempted to aerially photograph the clouds, flying well away from land over the Pacific Ocean to minimize light pollution.
 The team did not detect any clouds.